-- The link will be emailed to you by Mahlie (mahlie@livingartstherapy.com) once your payment is received and your registration is confirmed. - You will receive a reminder email with the link each Saturday morning the link does not change week to week.
+- The link will be emailed to you by Mahlie (mahlie@livingartstherapy.com) once your registration is confirmed. - You will receive a reminder email with the link the morning before each session the link does not change week to week.

 HOW DO I LOG IN?